11 Best Things To Do Along I-90 in South Dakota

 Did you know South Dakota played a significant role in protecting us during the Cold War?
 Until the early 1990s, men would stand guard 24-7 to ensure our safety, ready at a moment’s notice to deploy the US Nuclear Arsenal.
 Today it is decommissioned and become a historic site, to remind us of what could have been.

 Just a few miles off I-90 and not well marked, this site is a marvel.
 It’s actually two sites, the museum, and the missile silos.
 Both offer tours, but you must be 6 years old or older and able to climb 2 fifteen-foot ladders unassisted.
 This is well worth spending the $6 admission fee.
 (FEE)

 Badlands National Park

-The original roadside stop on i-90 in South Dakota is Wall Drug.
+The original roadside stop on I-90 in South Dakota is Wall Drug.
 They set the billboard trend on the highway that we have grown to love.
 Their failing business was saved by their ingenuity and the bribe of free ice water to motorists.
 This simple marketing technique created a whole town built around one company.
-We even saw a sign on Minnesota off of Hwy 212.
+We even saw a sign in Minnesota off of Hwy 212.

 Inside Wall Drug, you’ll find plenty of toys, western gear, candy shops, ice cream, and a full restaurant.
 But within the halls, is where you’ll see the best action.
 Including animatronic dinosaurs, and sitting sculptures of every type on benches waiting to get cozy.
 Enjoy the arcade and shooting range, a Mini Mt Rushmore, a Jumping Jets Water show, pan for gold, or see the Giant Jackalope.